610265158/tinymind_competition/README.md

 python predict.py --epoch 6

-And you can run
+### show
-    python show.py
+run :python show.py

-to view the data after augmentation
+then, you can visualize the data after augmentation

 Now, it is very easy to get a result over 0.99, just play with it ：)
 #